rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

-If a type implements `QuietEarlyDrop`, then early implicit drops of that type will no longer be reported by `#[warn(unmarked_early_drop)]` (instead, such a type becomes the reponsibility of the `#[allow(quiet_early_drop)]` lint).
+If a type implements `QuietEarlyDrop`, then early implicit drops of that type will no longer be reported by `#[warn(unmarked_early_drop)]` (instead, such a type becomes the responsibility of the `#[allow(quiet_early_drop)]` lint).
 Thus, the former lint will hopefully provide well-focused warnings with a low false-positive rate, while the latter, being set to `allow` by default, will